brjorgen/brjorgen/README.md

 - 👀 I’m interested in embedded systems, scripting my life and computer generated imagery!
 - 🌱 I’m currently honing my craft (generally speaking)
 - 💞️ I’m looking to collaborate on any kind of libre project with the need for extra arms
-- 📫 How to reach me: don't
+- 📫 How to reach me: DM me on [bluesky](https://bsky.app/profile/n0robotshere.bsky.social)

 <!---
 brjorgen/brjorgen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.